Policies and Procedures

 Reservations

-• Reservations for general lap lanes and early bird lap lanes can be made in our Member Portal.
+• Reservations are required for general lap lanes and early bird lap lanes and can be made through the IRC website or in the Member Dues app.

 Check-In and Check-Out